Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

-Hence, the protocol enables an efficient one-step implementation of qutrit H and X gates via direct SU(3) dynamical control.
+Taken together, the protocol enables an efficient one-step implementation of qutrit H and X gates via direct SU(3) dynamical control.
 A similar procedure holds promise for the synthesis of other qutrit gates.
 Further details of the pulse design for qutrit gates are available in Supplemental Material \cite{suppmaterials}.

 \textit{Experimental Results}--- To experimentally demonstrate our framework, we implement the protocol on a transmon, exemplifying its broad applicability without loss of generality.
-While the anharmonicity of 193 MHz enables selective addressing of individual transitions, it also faces significant crosstalk, with control pulses inevitably driving off-resonantly non-target transitions, leading to substantial coherent errors \cite{li2024universal}.
-To mitigate these effects, we develop a systematic calibration procedure to obtain the parameters of drive pulses \cite{suppmaterials}.
+While the anharmonicity of $-$193 MHz enables selective addressing of individual transitions, it also faces significant crosstalk, with control pulses inevitably driving off-resonantly non-target transitions, leading to substantial coherent errors \cite{li2024universal}.
+To mitigate these effects, we develop a systematic calibration procedure to optimize the drive parameters \cite{suppmaterials}.

 We begin by characterizing the qutrit gates through an investigation of population dynamics.
 Fig.~\ref{fig:2}(a) presents the results for the H gate, where the transmon is initialized in states $\ket{0}$, $\ket{1}$, and $\ket{2}$, shown from top to bottom, respectively.
-Each initialization is followed by a 35 ns control pulse tailored for the H gate.
-The Hamiltonian Eq. \eqref{eq2} exhibits a parity-like symmetry $PH(t)P=H(t)$, which arises from the condition $\Omega_1(t) = \Omega_2(t)$ with $P = \ket{0}\bra{2} + \ket{2}\bra{0}$, resulting in mirrored dynamics.
-Similarly, for the X gate, as shown in Fig.~\ref{fig:2}(b), the distinct chiral properties revealed by population transfer are evident.
-Importantly, time-reversal of the control pulses implements the inverse operation $\mathrm{X}^{-1}$.
-In this case, the Hamiltonian Eq. \eqref{eq2} possesses a symmetry $PH(t)P=H(T-t)$, assuming $\Omega_1(t) = \Omega_2(T-t)$ and $\Delta = 0$, thereby yielding $\mathcal{P}\mathcal{T}$-symmetry dynamics.
+Each initialization is followed by 35-ns control pulses tailored for the H gate.
+The Hamiltonian Eq. ~\eqref{eq2} exhibits a parity-like symmetry $PH(t)P=H(t)$, which arises from the condition $\Omega_1(t) = \Omega_2(t)$ with $P = \ket{0}\bra{2} + \ket{2}\bra{0}$, resulting in mirrored dynamics.
+Similarly, for the X gate, as shown in Fig.~\ref{fig:2}(b), the distinct chiral property revealed by population transfer is evident.
+Importantly, the $\mathrm{X}^{-1}$ gate can be directly implemented by reversing the control pulses in time.
+In this case, Eq. ~\eqref{eq2} possesses a symmetry $PH(t)P=H(T-t)$, assuming $\Omega_1(t) = \Omega_2(T-t)$ and $\Delta = 0$, thereby yielding $\mathcal{P}\mathcal{T}$-symmetry dynamics.
 The results indicate the high-fidelity implementation of both H and X gates, demonstrating efficient and coherent control over the qutrit dynamics.